 In the South of India, Sambar is a must-try stew dish with a pleasant aroma from lentils.
 The first appearance of Sambar is still a myth, but it first appeared in the 17th century in literature by K. T. Achaya, a food historian.

 Traditionally, the dish is a slow-cooked dish with a nutty and savory flavor from lentils, tamarind broth, and other ingredients.
-Sambar is also a well-loved dish in Sri Lanka and Burmese cuisines.
+Sambar is also a signature plate in Sri Lankan and Burmese cuisines.
 It is a typical companion for the famous Burmese curries.

-To complement the dish flavor, you can pair Sambar with Idli, Dosa, or rice.
-The dish is often served as a breakfast or an excellent side dish in India.
-Sambar is packed with nutrients that benefit your whole body, so don’t hesitate to try it.
+You can pair Sambar with Idli, Dosa, or rice to complement its flavor.
+The dish is often a side dish or an excellent breakfast in India.
+Sambar is full of nutrients that benefit your whole body, so don’t hesitate to try it.

 Hey!
 Do you want to discover a delectable morning dish in Tamil?
 Upma, with its fragrant aroma and delicate sweetness, will treat your mouth gently.
 The dish has many other names like Uppittu, Upeet, and Uppumavu.

 The dish is a typical breakfast dish in India, Sri Lanka, and some neighboring regions.
 The dry-roasted Rava is cooked until you have a thick porridge.
-Depending on each area, there are plenty of vegetables that people will add while making Upma.
+Depending on each area, people will add plenty of vegetables while making Upma.

 You can also check the vegan recipe if you are on the ‘no-meat’ diet.
 You can choose any version of Upma; from sweet, savory, or nutty, the dish will be a present to your taste.